 What is "AIN" in the Olympics?
 Why Russian and Belarusian athletes can't represent their countries

-Now that the 2024 Olympics have kicked off in Paris, athletes from two countries will compete without a national title, flag or anthem — instead, they'll be referred to as "AIN."
+Now that the 2024 Olympics are underway in Paris, athletes from two countries are competing without a national title, flag or anthem — instead, they'll be referred to as "AIN."

 Athletes from Russia, which has been banned from competing in the Olympics as a country since 2017 for the fourth time in a row, are competing as what's known as individual neutral athletes, or "AIN" from the French translation.
 They will be joined by athletes from Belarus, which is banned as a country for the first time.
 The two nations are banned over involvement in the ongoing war in Ukraine.